stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 sei       ; You can write the mnemonic in lowercase.
 ```

 The addressing mode is indicated by either the lack of an operand, or, if there is an operand, by the syntax used to define it.
 Using this combination of mnemonic and addressing mode, the assembler can identify the opcode to output.
-For example, in all three of the following instructions, the operation is `ADC` and the operand value is `$04`, but the additional syntax (`#`, `, X`, and `(), Y`) indicates to the assembler what addressing mode is used, and so the particular opcode to output:
+For example, in all three of the following instructions, the operation is `ADC` and the operand value is `$04`, but the additional syntax (`#`, `, X`, and `(), Y`) indicates to the assembler what addressing mode is used and so the particular opcode to output:

 ```asm6502
 ADC #$04     ; The opcode is $69.